Elijah White

 Dr. Elijah White (1806–1879) was a missionary and agent for the United States government in Oregon Country during the mid-19th century.
-A trained physician from New York State, he first traveled to Oregon as part of the Methodist Mission in the Willamette Valley.
+A medical doctor from New York State, he first traveled to Oregon as part of the Methodist Mission in the Willamette Valley.
 He returned to the region after a falling-out with mission leader Jason Lee as the leader of one of the first large wagon trains across the Oregon Trail and as a sub-Indian agent of the federal government.
 In Oregon he used his authority to regulate affairs between the Natives and settlers, and even between settlers.
 White left the region in 1845 as a messenger for the Provisional Government of Oregon to the United States Congress, returning in 1850 before leaving again for California in the early 1860s.

 Early life

 White was born in New York, in 1806.
 There he received his education, including medical training at a school of medicine in Syracuse, New York.
 Prior to 1836 he married, and the couple had a son named Jason as well as adopting another son named George.
 In 1836, White accepted an appointment to join Jason Lee in Oregon Country at the Methodist Church’s mission.
 White and his family sailed to the Sandwich Islands aboard the vessel Hamilton, arriving in July 1836.
 Others on the ship bound for the mission included William H. Wilson, Alanson Beers, and Miss Anna Maria Pittman who became Lee's first wife.
 On the islands both White and his wife taught to the Native Islanders until May 1837 when they continued on to Oregon.